How to write an impact case

 Maximum 200 words, including:

-- An outline of what the underpinning research was, when this was undertaken and by whom.
+- An outline of the underpinning research was when this was undertaken and by whom.

-- Research publications (maximum eight, including number of citations)
+- Research publications (maximum eight, including the number of citations)

 In need of assistance?
 Contact your school's impact communicator.

-This in-dept detailed guide (primarily for KTH faculty) is useful when wanting to write a strong impact case:
+This in-depth detailed guide (primarily for KTH faculty) is practical when wanting to write a strong impact case: